Roxxers/roxbot/README.md

 #### v1.0.0
 ###### Rewrite
-The whole bot has been completly rewritten.
+The whole bot has been completely rewritten.
 Its jam packed with new commands, cogs, and functionality.
 Because of this, I wont be including a full change log.
 I will fill out the changelog for further versions.
 But this version should be more stable, have more features, and just be better than before.

 #### v0.4.0
 ###### New Features